BMA-003 Functionalized Glycosaminoglycanes

 OFT-010 Development of Focussing Ultrasonic Transducers.
 Analysis and Metallization of Piezo Components

-The development of adequate coating solutions and layer systems, is dependend on the application purpose and the required properties.
+INNOVENT offers the development of suitable coating solutions and layer systems according to the application purpose and the required properties.

 Reference No. OFT-010